How is dental pain and Trigeminal Neuralgia, different?

 I had been living with severe pain in my teeth, left the side of my face and sometimes head pain for 4 years.
 Initially, the pain used to come and go for a few seconds when I ate or brushed.
 Like anybody else I rushed to the dentist, thinking it was something to do with the tooth.
 After several root canals as well as the extraction of my wisdom tooth, the pain still persisted.
 (Story by Sacchi Bindra).
 Today we will know that How is dental pain and trigeminal neuralgia, different?

 As the pain caused by trigeminal neuralgia is often felt in the Jaw, teeth or gums.
 Many people with this condition initially visit their dentist rather than neurologist or neurosurgeon.
+If you are currently without a dentist, you may want to contact your

 Initially, you are facing any problem then consult with physician doctor.